 - At least 18 years of age or older.

 - A resident within the Eldred Central School District for at least 30 days immediately preceding the voting (must be your primary, permanent residence).

 - Registered to vote.
 The registration of voters is valid for a period of four years.
 If the resident has not voted within that period, they must re-register.
-All new residents must register to vote.
 Residents of the district who are registered to vote in a general election are eligible to vote at school district meetings and elections without further special school district registration.

 Absentee ballots are available for voters who are residents of the district but will not be able to physically vote in their designated polling place.

 Absentee ballots are available if you are: